 As those points add up, I cash in for Amazon gift cards.
-Now that Amazon has Prime membership and I can get free two day shipping, free music, free kindle books, free videos, and other free stuff from my prime membership, I do a majority of my shopping at Amazon.
+Now that Amazon has Prime membership and I can get free two-day shipping, free music, free kindle books, free videos, and other free stuff from my prime membership, I do a majority of my shopping at Amazon.
 I always have a gift card to use at Amazon that I’ve redeemed from my Swagbucks points.
 I can’t remember the last time I’ve had to actually purchase something at Amazon without having a gift card to use.
-And whatever I can’t get at Amazon, I use either Target for the kids’ clothes or Boxed to get the bulk groceries for warehouse prices with free two day shipping, but I use my Swagbucks link when I do.

 How much I have earned so far

-Swagbucks has promotions year round, so there’s always a special for clothes when back to school shopping, holiday bonus when shopping during the holidays, tax program discounts during tax season, on and on.
-If you take advantage of each promotion, your points add up quick.
+Swagbucks has promotions year-round, so there’s always a special for clothes when back to school shopping, holiday bonus when shopping during the holidays, tax program discounts during tax season, on and on.
+If you take advantage of each promotion, your points add up quickly.

 If you shop online or get online for any reason, you should try out Swagbucks to get points while you are online.
 It’s a free membership and you can redeem your points for gift cards of your choice or cash.